Connecting emotion to transaction – the shift from audiences to participants

 To truly shift the dial on metrics and ROI, brands must turn audiences into participants

-But connecting that moment of emotion when the Christmas TV ad drops to the moment of transaction is no easy task.
+But connecting that moment of emotion to a transaction is no easy task.
 The game changer is capitalizing on interactive experiences that turn people from audiences into participants.
-And this approach can be utilized all year-round - especially at a time when people’s finances are so under pressure due to the cost-of-living crisis.
+And this marketing approach is especially important at a time when people’s finances are so under pressure due to the cost-of-living crisis.

 According to the ONS, more than nine in 10 (93%) British adults have reported their cost-of-living has risen compared to a year ago, while 66% have cut back spending on non-essentials, and 40% are spending less on shopping and essential household items.